Dublin, Ireland

 Participants find accommodation with their own religious communities in Dublin or with a sponsoring community or local parish.
 We provide participants with a list of suitable accommodation from which they can make their own choice.
 Our excellent facilities in Loreto House provide ample space and opportunities for participants to interact with each other, form friendships and relax together.

 Participants who come from warm climates will need to adjust to the colder temperatures in Ireland.
 It is advisable to bring warm clothing in preparation for the wet winter months.
 Although snow doesn’t fall every year it is rare that such snowfalls are very heavy or last for a long time.
-In the past some participants have taken great delight in experiencing snow for the first time.
+In the past some participants have taken great delight in experiencing snow for

 For all information please follow the link www.irishimmigration.ie.